 - Don’t share: It goes against everything you’ve ever taught your child, but sharing personal items is a sure way to contract lice from an infested person.
 Make sure your child knows that sharing belongings like hats, helmets, brushes, combs, hair bows, or any item that’s likely come in contact with hair is off-limits during an outbreak of head lice.
 If your child has long hair, keep it pulled back in a ponytail.

 - Use Vamousse Protective Shampoo instead of your normal shampoo during a head lice outbreak.
-Stamps out an early, undetected infestation before it can take hold or spread.
+Helps to stamp out an undetected infestation before it can take hold*.

 WHAT YOUR FAMILY CAN DO IF ONE OF YOU HAS HEAD LICE

 If your child contracts head lice you’ll want to treat them with Vamousse Head Lice Treatment immediately, and have every member of the family start using Vamousse Protective Shampoo.
 If actual lice appear, use Vamousse Head Lice Treatment mousse on each person with lice.

 Here are more tips to help protect against reinfestation and minimise the spread of lice in your home:

 - Do not allow family members to come into contact with pillows, beds, furniture, carpets or any soft toys which the infested person has been in contact with until they have been properly cleaned.

 - Wash all clothing, bedding, towels and any other items the infested person has been in contact with before treatment.
 Set washing machine to hot water cycle (above 50⁰C).

 - Dry-clean the items that can’t be washed, or place them in a sealed, airtight plastic bag and store for 2 days.